rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 *User Roles*

-:   Role names used by an authencation system
+:   Role names used by an authentication system

 These properties provide a mapping of allowed *Application Roles* to a set of specified *User Roles*.
 The defaults shown here match the set of